rgaveiga/optionlab/README.md

 The probability of profit (PoP) for the strategy is calculated based on the distribution of estimated prices of the underlying asset on the user-defined target date.
 Specifically, for the price range in the payoff where the strategy generates profit, the PoP represents the probability that the stock price will fall within that range.
 This distribution of underlying asset prices on the target date can be lognormal, log-Laplace, or derived from the Black-Scholes model.
 Additionally, the distribution can be obtained through simulations (e.g., Monte Carlo) or machine learning models.

+Despite the code having been developed with option strategies in mind, it can also be used for strategies that combine options with stocks and/or take into account the profits or losses of closed trades.

 ## Installation

 The easiest way to install *optionlab* is using **pip**: